About

 The survey allows staff members to give their views on their trust and delivery of care to patients with a learning disability and/or autistic patients anonymously.
 Trusts across England were provided with a unique URL link to distribute to staff members who had provided care for patients with a learning disability and/or autistic patients.
 The URL link provided staff with access to a survey hosted by the NHS Benchmarking Network, which consisted of a series of multiple choice questions.

-Click here for the Year 8 staff survey data specifications
+Click here for the Year 8 Staff Survey data specification

-Following collaboration and scoping with NHS England and LD England, a further four components will be launched in January 2026:
+Following collaboration and scoping with NHS England and LD England, a further four components have launched in January 2026:

 Who can participate?